 There is a niche market for those who need some kind of basic CAD/CAM modeling program, but don’t need all the bells and whistles.
 The people in this niche market can “get by” with Fusion 360, and they are much happier with the price.
-Solidworks is more powerful, more customizable, more complex, etc. It dominates the market, but not everyone needs all that power.
+In contrast, Solidworks is more powerful, more feature-rich, more customizable, and more complex.
+It dominates the market, but not everyone needs all that power.

 I read a few articles on how Fusion 360 was released as Autodesk’s answer to the demand for “CAD in the cloud.”
 As I looked more into this claim, it seems that while it was an exciting thing back in 2012, Autodesk’s product pages don’t make much mention of how Fusion 360 is “a cloud-based solution.”

-As I’ve researched Solidworks and Inventor (Our Review on these two) , they both seem to have collaboration tools, so maybe between 2012 and 2020, the “cloud-ness” of Fusion 360 became less critical.
-Although, there’s another aspect of Fusion 360 that heavily utilizes the cloud.
-We will go over that in more detail later.
+As I’ve researched Solidworks and Inventor (Our Review on these two), they both seem to have collaboration tools.
+So maybe between 2012 and 2020, the “cloud-ness” of Fusion 360 became less critical.
+Although, there’s another aspect of Fusion 360 that heavily relies on the cloud.
+We will go over that in more detail later in the article.

-I’m judging this comparison based on this standard; “Which of these two programs is the most powerful and capable tool for the development and manufacturing of products?”
+I’m judging this comparison based on this standard; “Which of these two programs is the most powerful and capable tool for product development and manufacturing?”
 Solidworks is the winner based on this standard, and there’s no doubt about that.

 After playing around with Fusion 360 for a while, there’s just no comparison.
 Fusion 360 is stripped down to the bare minimum of functionality, while Solidworks is the cutting edge of what is possible.
 Can you “get by” with 360?
 I suppose so, depending upon your needs.